Theatres and Music Hall records in London

 3. Further records at The London Archives

-- Bedford estate papers in E/BER include many records on theatres including architectural plans and drawings of Covent Garden Theatre, Drury Lane and Aldwych Theatres.
+- The Bedford estate papers (refernce E/BER) include many records on theatres including architectural plans and drawings of Covent Garden Theatre, Drury Lane and Aldwych Theatres.

-- West family papers in F/WST include a bundle of early nineteenth century letters from the box office keeper of Covent Garden Theatre.
+- The West family papers (reference F/WST) include a bundle of early nineteenth century letters from the box office keeper of Covent Garden Theatre.

-- Cook Collection of Theatrical and Miscellaneous Papers in ACC/0595 comprises playbills, programmes, librettos and newspaper cuttings for several London theatres, dating from 1859 to 1865.
+- Cook Collection of Theatrical and Miscellaneous Papers (reference ACC/0595) comprises playbills, programmes, librettos and newspaper cuttings for several London theatres, dating from 1859 to 1865.

 - Postcards of theatres, music halls and vaudeville performers in London and the suburbs in LMA/4237.

-- The Noble Collection of ephemera in SC/GL/NOB contains cuttings relating to a number of London theatres and music halls.
+- The Noble Collection of ephemera (reference SC/GL/NOB) contains cuttings relating to a number of London theatres and music halls.

 - We have a large collection of uncatalogued playbills and programmes for London theatres under reference codes SC/GL/PPB and SC/GL/PPC.
 These are arranged by venue rather than performer or performance and date from the late eighteenth century onwards.
 Please contact the team for further information.